metadata-research/yamz/README.md

     }

-Save and close the file when you’re finished.
+Save and close the file when you are finished.

 To enable the Nginx server block configuration, link the file to the sites-enabled directory: